SpaceRoachVR/Spacefleet-Adventure/README.md

 - **Gameplay:** Designed for 1-4 players, emphasizing teamwork, puzzle-solving, and roleplay.
 (Game mechanics are described in supporting files; the story is written to be immersive and adaptable.)

 ## Repository Structure
+- **plan files/** — Planning documents and narrative materials:
   - `The Oblivion Shard - Short Story.txt` — The main narrative, formatted as a novel for easy reading and adaptation.
   - `Spacefleet missions - The Oblivion Shard.txt` — Mission outlines and objectives for gameplay sessions.
   - `AI Powered NPC Characters.txt` — Descriptions and dialogue for AI-driven NPCs.
   - `Synera IV and Spacefleet Game Universe lore.txt` — Background lore, world-building, and setting details.
-- `assets to generate for horizon world.txt` — List of 3D models, textures, and other assets needed for the VR world.
+  - `assets_needed.txt` — List of 3D models, textures, and other assets needed for the VR world.
-- `scripts to generate for authentic Trek VR.txt` — Script ideas and technical notes for creating authentic Star Trek-inspired VR experiences.
+  - `scripts needed.txt` — Script ideas and technical notes for creating authentic Trek VR experiences.
+- **scripts/** — TypeScript code implementing game mechanics:
+  - `phaser-fire-1.ts` — Implementation of the phaser weapon system.
+  - `PlayerManager_COMPLETE.ts` — Player management and interaction system.
+  - `types/` — TypeScript definition files for Horizon Worlds API.

 ## Getting Started
 1. **Read the Story:** Begin with `The Oblivion Shard - Short Story.txt` to immerse yourself in the universe and understand the main plot.